Private Labs Are Fueling a New Coronavirus Testing Crisis

 At the same time, patients who do have COVID-19 also suffer from testing delays, because they cannot access all possible treatments, Greene said.
 “If you’re intubated, in critical care, and even your spouse has tested positive, if you don’t have a positive result, they can’t give you the experimental drugs,” she said.

 A Quest spokesperson, Wendy Bost, told us that the company’s initial effort in California had been overwhelmed by demand.
 “There was a tremendous demand because we only had the one laboratory [in San Juan Capistrano] for about a week or more, and all the demand was being funneled into that laboratory,” she said.
-She claimed the situation has improved for current testing.
+She claimed that the situation has improved for current testing.
 “The average turnaround time nationally is four to five days, from the time where we collect the specimen to when we report the results out,” Bost said.
 “However, there have been cases that have been several days longer than that.”

 Quest did not disclose how many pending tests it has at the San Juan Capistrano facility or in California or in the nation.

 Quest faces two major problems in dealing with its backlog, whatever its size.
 First, on March 9, Quest started using a labor-intensive, laboratory-developed test, Bost said.
-Then, some time after March 13, it switched to using a highly automated, high-throughput test created by the German manufacturer Roche.
+Then, sometime after March 13, it switched to using a highly automated, high-throughput test created by the German manufacturer Roche.
 The problem is that specimens collected for the first type of test cannot be used in the new machinery—and many of the early samples were meant for the laboratory-developed test.
 It does not matter how many high-speed Roche machines Quest is using now: They cannot be brought to bear on those other samples.
 This could be one reason for the existing backlog, though Bost told us she could not say so for sure.

 The second problem is that the federal government has asked that certain tests—such as those for hospitalized people and frontline health workers—be prioritized.
 But those early samples probably do not have the metadata attached to them that would allow Quest to move them higher up in the queue.
 So samples meant for the slower test must simply be run on a first in, first out basis.